Rules and categories

 , WIRE

 This checks that RPC signatures don't change.
-Doing so would break both generated source code and over-the-wire RPC calls.
+Doing so breaks both generated source code and over-the-wire RPC calls.

 SERVICE_NO_DELETE